canonical/rockcraft/docs/tutorial/flask.rst

 .. note::
     This tutorial requires version ``1.5.2`` or later for Rockcraft.
 Check the version using ``rockcraft --version``.
-If there is an older version of Rockcraft installed, use
+If there's an older version of Rockcraft installed, use
     ``sudo snap refresh rockcraft --channel latest/stable`` to get the latest stable version.